Capital-efficient leverage

 for buy-and-hold investors.

-2factor finance produces leverage for long-horizon holding.
+2factor finance produces leverage for long-term holding.
 Today’s leverage products are either liquidation-constrained or decay over time — limiting them to short-term use.
-2factor solves this problem by restructuring how leverage is funded and targeting sustainable leverage multiples.
+2factor solves this problem by structurally reducing the cost of leverage and targeting sustainable leverage multiples.

 Leverage is easy to obtain but hard to keep.
 In practice, two forces compound against holders of leveraged positions over time: